slatedocs/slate/source/includes/administration/_service_connections.md

 }
 ```

 Retrieve your API keys for some environment within a service.
-A user can only access their own API keys, and only for environments where they are a member.
+A user can only access their own API keys and only for environments where they are a member.

 Query Parameters (*required*) | &nbsp;
 ---------- | -----